HRC releases statement on the passing of Sen. John McCain | QSaltLake Magazine

-Today, HRC President Chad Griffin issued the following statement on the passing of U.S. Senator John McCain:
+Today, Human Rights Campaign President Chad Griffin issued the following statement on the passing of U.S. Senator John McCain:

-“Senator McCain was a patriot and a hero, whose life was defined by his service and sacrifice on behalf of our country,” said Chad Griffin, president of the Human Rights Campaign.
+“Senator McCain was a patriot and a hero, whose life was defined by his service and sacrifice on behalf of our country,” said Griffin.
 “While we disagreed on many issues, later in his career, he became an increasingly vocal advocate for LGBTQ servicemembers.
-In the last few years, Senator McCain blocked anti-LGBTQ language in the National Defense Authorization Act, opposed a ‘license to discriminate’ bill in Arizona, denounced the Trump-Pence Administration’s effort to ban transgender troops and spoke out against the nomination of the anti-LGBTQ Mark Green to lead the Army.
+In the last few years, Senator McCain blocked anti-LGBTQ language in the National Defense Authorization Act, opposed a ‘license to discriminate’ bill in Arizona, denounced the Trump-Pence administration’s effort to ban transgender troops and spoke out against the nomination of the anti-LGBTQ Mark Green to lead the Army.
 We join with millions of Americans in mourning his loss, and extend our deepest condolences to Senator McCain’s wife, Cindy, and his entire family.”

 0